Skip to content

 Notice

-The applicable provisions of the Employee Protection Act (ASchG) and the Labour Inspection Act (ArbIG), which are relevant for home office work, remain applicable.
+The applicable provisions of the Employee Protection Act (ASchG) and the Labour Inspection Act (ArbIG), which are relevant for home office and remote work, remain applicable.
 However, the workplace-related health and safety regulations do not apply to the home office.

 The employer is required to inform the employees about the requirements for workplace design and employee protection before starting work in the home office, whereby the company is only responsible for compliance with the employee protection regulations for the home office if office furniture or work equipment has been provided by the company.